AmirhosseinOlyaei/msimbo-todo/readme.md

 - [x] Create a CSS file in a folder from the VS Code
 - [x] Create a JS file in a folder from the VS Code

-// Select a word, ctrl+d, it selects the next occurance, repeat for more selection, Type a new word.
+// Select a word, ctrl+d, it selects the next occurance, repeat for more selection, Type a new word to replace them all at once.

 ---